 Monitoring is an essential element of resource management.
-Our plan will include details of monitoring which will grow our understanding of the Lake District (what do we have now), the regular measurement of indicators to monitor its condition, and enable us to evaluate the progress towards meeting the ambition we have set in this plan.
+Our Plan includes details of monitoring which will grow our understanding of the Lake District (what do we have now), the regular measurement of indicators to monitor its condition, and enable us to evaluate the progress towards meeting the ambition we have set in this Plan.

 Understanding the quantity of a resource and its quality allows effective management to sustain, improve and develop those aspects desired and to address, eliminate or suppress those which are not.
 It allows managers to recognise where demand is, and who or what supply, can support that need.
 Most importantly, monitoring also allows us to check our activity is effective and if not, indicates where we may need to change tactics to reach our desired result.

 Other directly related work has also identified other weaknesses in our monitoring and data collection.
-All these need addressing in order to inform our new Management Plan, the World Heritage Sites Outstanding Universal Value, and its related Periodic reporting to UNESCO (UNESCO World Heritage Centre, 2019).
-We also need to ensure we are communicating effectively to the various communities of interest as to how the English Lake District is addressing its strategic aims.
+We will continue to develop our monitoring processes ready for the next round of State of Park reporting and Periodic Reporting to UNESCO.
+This will ensure we are communicating effectively to the various communities of interest as to how the English Lake District is addressing its strategic aims.

 The evaluation phase is crucial as it allows us to check if our management regime is working.
 Generally we seek improvement in a phenomenon, sometimes we want it to remain static and other times it would be nice to see a decline.
 For example:

 When something is not how we want it, research is conducted, however small or short, to understand the problem and why things are going wrong.
 In this way we can re-direct our management to resolve the challenge.
 Sometimes we do not understand why things are going wrong, thus longer more complex research is needed to unpick the issue and rectify the problems, hence the new research framework.